microsoft/BotBuilder-RealTimeMediaCalling/README.md

 ## Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+Release notes
+- Due to privacy concerns with bots, conferencing scenarios are currently not supported.
+We are removing MeetingScreenShots sample till the scenario is enabled again.